frzb/coinboot/README.md

 These varibales are added to `/etc/environment` on your machines and are exported  and available for login shells.
 If these variables are no exported and available, e.g. in Systemd units, just source the file `/etc/environment` to make them available.

-### Start the Coinboot container
+### Start the Coinboot Server Docker container

-Just bring the Coinboot Docker container up with `docker-compose`.
+Just bring the Coinboot Server Docker container up with `docker-compose`.

 ```
 $ docker-compose up -d
 ```

-### Boot your machines with Coinboot
+### Boot your worker nodes with Coinboot

-Start your machines.
+Start your worker nodes.
-They are booting over network.
-You can login to your machines over `ssh`.
+After they have booted Coinboot over network you can login to your machines over `ssh`.
 Default credentials are:

 * login: `ubuntu`